ITCMD/911Emergancy/README.md

 Malware Removal Tool

 Download the .cmd file (see below if you dont know how) and, if you want to use it on this computer, run it.
-If you want to use it on another, place it on a flash drive (with 2GB+ Storage) and run it there (it needs internet to install onto the drive but then it will run without).
+If you want to use it on another, place it on a flash drive (with 2GB+ Storage) and run it there (it needs internet to install onto the drive but then it will run without having to install it later).